BDS-001/Archivist/README.md

 - `manifest.json` - Extension configuration and permissions
 - `background.js` - Background script that monitors web requests and handles archive API calls
-- `content.js` - Content script that creates and manages the banner display
+- `content.js` - Content script that creates and manages the themed notification popup
-- `popup.html` - Extension popup with basic information and source code link
+- `popup.html` - Extension popup with custom styling and information
+- `images/` - Contains the custom tome icon used in notifications and popup
+- `font/` - Contains the Pixelify Sans font family for consistent retro styling

 ## Permissions